yangli18/hand_detection/README.md

 ```Shell
 python train.py 2>&1 | tee log/train.log
 ```
+* Trained with data augmentation v2, our detection model reaches over **86%** average precision (AP) on the Oxford hand dataset.
+We provide the trained model in the `weights` dir.
-* Note that a pre-trained MobileNet is already put in the `weights` dir.
+* For the convenience of training, a pre-trained MobileNet is put in the `weights` dir.
 You can also download it from [here](https://github.com/ruotianluo/pytorch-mobilenet-from-tf).

 ### Evaluation